khalilmasri/Skype/src/server/README.md

 macro in `include/shared/connection/connection_poll.hpp`.

+## Server Setup

+On a ubutu box ensure you have all postgres dev libraries install

+        sudo apt-get install libpq-dev postgresql-server-dev-all

+It might be necessary to add you postgres version (`psql --verion`) to `libpqxx` CMakeLists.txt in `src/server/vendor/libpqxx/CMakeLists.txt`.
+For postgres v12.11 for example.

+           set(PostgreSQL_ADDITIONAL_VERSIONS "12" "12.11")

 ## Request

 The server uses a `Request` object to pass around information.
 An `ActiveConn::accept` will create a `Request`